AybukeYALCINER/image_classification/README.md

 And there are some functions: <br>

 def plot_confusion_matrix(y_true, y_pred, classes, normalize=False, title=None, cmap=plt.cm.Blues) => # generate the confusion matrix of the predictions<br>
-# takes correct labels, predicted labels, class names,boolean normalize, title of the graph and background colors of the graph as parameter respectively
+-- takes correct labels, predicted labels, class names,boolean normalize, title of the graph and background colors of the graph as parameter respectively
 <br>
 def feature_extract(dirName) => # returns an array that holds array of extracted features of the images and array of the class names of the images.<br>
-# takes dirName as parameter that specify the which images extracted.
+  takes dirName as parameter that specify the which images extracted.
 <br>
-def imshow(inp, title=None) => # shows the number of batch size images and corresponding labels for each image.
-# takes images and names of the images as parameters
+def imshow(inp, title=None) => # shows the number of batch size images and corresponding labels for each image. and  takes images and names of the images as parameters
 <br>

 ## PART-II ##